forked-prs/nuxt-facebook-pixel-module/README.md

 you can set
 `debug: true`

-to enable while in dev
+to enable while in dev or if using conjuction with runtimeconfig you can set `FB_PIXEL_DEBUG=true` in your .env

 Now, in your component, you can call the following in order to start the pixel and track the current page.